Strong constraints from COSINE-100 on the DAMA dark matter results using the same sodium iodide target: Results

-In addition, we have checked each operator in non-relativistic effective field theory models where previous null results from the 59.5\,days COSINE-100 data do not fully cover the 3\,$\sigma$ regions of the DAMA/LIBRA data for a few operators~\cite{Kang:2019fvz}.
-The 1.7\,years data is now found to fully cover the 3\,$\sigma$ allowed regions assuming same DAMA QF values as one can see in Fig.~\ref{fig:eft}.
+In addition, we have checked each operator in an assortmenet of non-relativistic effective field theory models where previous null results from the 59.5\,days COSINE-100 data do not fully cover the 3\,$\sigma$ regions of the DAMA/LIBRA data for a few operators~\cite{Kang:2019fvz}.
+The 1.7\,years data is now found to fully cover the 3\,$\sigma$ allowed regions for each model assuming the DAMA QF values, as can be seen in Fig.~\ref{fig:eft}.